-Not surprisingly, the group have never appeared on Don Kirshner’s Rock Concert or toured with David Bowie.
-At clubs and hotels, they share show bills with personalities like Bob Hope and George Burns; their college concerts are often sponsored by fraternities and sororities; and they guest on such TV specials as The Miss Universe Pageant.
+Not surprisingly, the group has never appeared on Don Kirshner’s Rock Concert or toured with David Bowie.
+At clubs and hotels, they share show bills with personalities like Bob Hope and George Burns; their college concerts are often sponsored by fraternities and sororities, and they guest on such TV specials as The Miss Universe Pageant.

 “I think we’ve got our audience pegged pretty good,” states Butala.
 “We’re reaching our people and we know what they want.”

 A long string of successes back up this assertion.
-Every one of the Lettermen’s 32 albums has made the top 100; and the trip’s total LP sales now exceed $25 million.
+Every one of the Lettermen’s 32 albums has made the top 100, and the trio’s total LP sales now exceed $25 million.
 They have earned a number of gold singles and albums, and their For Christmas This Year LP remains Capitol’s second-best-selling holiday record of all time.

 Concert performances have been profitable for the group as well.
 Often drawing SRO crowds at their hotel and club dates, they have also maintained a position, throughout their long history, as one of the country’s most popular campus acts.